kylewadektw-oss/dayboard/README.md

 ## 🤝 Contributing

-This is a personal family management project.
+This is a personal household management project.
 While not currently open for contributions, feedback and suggestions are welcome!

 ## 📄 License